Evergreen: Efficient Claim Verification for Semantic Aggregates: Query Optimizations

+It is uncommon for traditional query engines to push comparison expressions into aggregates.
+This optimization is, however, reminiscent of prior research in ad-hoc sensor networks that pushes \texttt{HAVING} predicates into \emph{grouped} monotonic aggregates to reduce transmission and storage of groups that do \emph{not} satisfy the predicate~\cite{madden_2003_tag}.
+There, as in our setting, per-tuple processing is relatively expensive.
+Yet, unlike this prior work, \system\ pushes these comparisons down to \emph{confirm} or \emph{refute} them as early as possible for both \emph{ungrouped} and \emph{grouped} aggregates.
+We further amplify the benefits of this approach with the next two optimizations.

-Early stopping is most effective when relevant tuples---those that contribute to the aggregate's verdict---appear early in the input stream.
-Since tuples are processed in arbitrary order by default, these relevant tuples may not surface until later. \system\ encourages early stopping by pre-sorting tuples by relevance.
-This optimization is similar to a top-k operation, but allows the query engine to potentially process all tuples in the relation without enforcing a set limit.
+\textbf{Relevance Sorting.} Early stopping is most effective when relevant tuples---those that contribute to the aggregate's verdict---appear early in the input stream.
+Since tuples are processed in arbitrary order by default, these relevant tuples may not surface until later. \system\ encourages stopping by pre-sorting tuples by relevance.